Baqend/guide/src/index.md

 ## Update

-After you have loaded an instance and have done some modifications, you usually want to write the modifications back to the Baqend.
+After having loaded an instance and having done some modifications, you usually want to write the modifications back to Baqend.
 ```js
 todo.name = 'My first Todo of this day';
 return todo.update();
 ```

-The `update()` method writes your changes back to the Baqend, if no one else have already modified the object.
-To detect concurrent object modifications each entity has a version.
-Every time you write changes back to your Baqend the version will be matched.
-If the version in the Baqend differs form your version, the object was modified by someone else and your changes will be rejected.
-Since you made some changes based on an outdated object.
+The `update()` method writes your changes back to Baqend, if no one else has already modified the object.
+To detect concurrent object modifications, each entity has a version.
+Every time changes are written back to Baqend the versions will be matched.
+If the version in the Baqend differs form the provided version, the object was modified by someone else and the changes will be rejected, since the object is outdated, i.e. a concurrent modification occurred.
+ This is called *optimistic concurrency control*: changes are performed locally and then sent to the server and only in the rare event of a consistency violation the change operation is rejected.
 ```js
 todo.name = 'My first Todo of this day';
 return todo.update().then(function() {